High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Results

 The high-resolution data separating the homogeneous and inhomogeneous linewidth allows us to estimate a lower limit for the number of binding configurations between the H$_2$Pc molecule and the cluster surface.
 To this end, we fitted the inhomogeneous lineshape with a simplistic model assuming an equidistant spread of homogeneous line profiles.
 Fit parameters were the density of homogeneous absorption lines $n_L$ and their amplitudes $A_i$.
 We optimized the fit by gradually increasing the line density and considered as convergence criterion the point where the spectral modulations in the fit function are on the level of the noise of the experimental data (Fig.\,\ref{fig4}).
 We find that a minimum line density of $n_L \geq 4.0$\,lines/cm$^{-1}$ (corresponds to 360 configurations) is necessary to fit the data.
 Taking the finite spectral resolution of the experiment into account, this constrains the number of binding configurations to a lower limit of $\geq 216$ (details in the Supporting Information), which corresponds to a mean energetic separation of the binding configurations of only 0.42\,cm$^{-1}$.

 This information about binding configurations is far beyond the resolution and accuracy of current theory and may help to gauge new models of molecule-surface binding configurations, as they play an important role in, e.g. surface chemistry.
-Here, we attribute the large number of binding configurations to cluster surface defects (icosahedral cluster structure\,\cite{farges_structure_1981}) and to a small extend to the statistical ensemble of cluster sizes prepared in the experiment.
-The current study has employed fairly small clusters of an estimated mean size of $\approx 400$ Ne atoms\,\cite{hagena_condensation_1987}.
-However, the same inhomogeneous line profile was obtained for much larger cluster sizes\,\cite{dvorak_spectroscopy_2012}, implying a minor effect of the mean cluster size on the binding configurations.
+Here, we attribute the large number of binding configurations to the different geometric orientations of the molecule with the cluster lattice and to cluster surface defects (icosahedral cluster structure\,\cite{farges_structure_1981}), while only a minor effect is expected from the statistical cluster size variation in the probed ensemble.
+The latter is rationalized by the fact, that the current study employed fairly small clusters ($\approx 400$ Ne atoms per cluster\,\cite{hagena_condensation_1987}), while basically the same inhomogeneous line profile was obtained for much larger cluster sizes (see nanosecond laser excitation experiment in Fig.\,1 in the Supplementary Information).
+In contrast, experiments in bulk Ne matrices showed an almost one order of magnitude broader inhomogeneous linewidth of $\approx 200\,$cm$^{-1}$\,\cite{murray_visible_2011}.
+The same behavior is observed for 3, 4, 9, 10-perylenetetracarboxylic dianhydride (PTCDA)\,\cite{dvorak_spectroscopy_2012}.
+The much broader inhomogeneous linewidth in the bulk environment may be explained by the formation of a solvation shell when the molecule is fully embedded in the bulk matrix compared to when bound to the surface of a cluster.
+At the same time, the homogeneous broadening of H$_2$Pc-Ne$_\mathrm{N}$ seems in reasonable agreement with the values obtained in bulk matrices of heavier rare-gases where a factor of $\approx 5$ smaller homogeneous broadening is observed\,\cite{geissinger_hole-burning_1992}.
+The lower matrix temperature (4\,K) in these experiments may explain the reduced phonon broadening than observed in our cluster samples with temperatures of $\approx 10$\,K.

+2DES also offers time-resolved information about binding configurations (cf.\ Fig.\,\ref{fig1}d).
+The principle is well established in the condensed phase, where thermal fluctuations in the surrounding bath lead to a rearrangement of the binding configurations over time\,\cite{moca_two-dimensional_2015, bizimana_conformational_2017}.
+The spectral diffusion of 2D lineshapes thus mainly reflects the solvent dynamics.
+In contrast, in the cryogenic cluster environment thermal fluctuations are absent and changes in the binding configurations may be directly attributed to the dynamics of the dopant molecules.
+In this context the question arises, if an electronic excitation of the dopant can change the binding configuration with the environment.
+Such mechanisms are common for species dissolved in He droplets, leading e.g. to a migration towards the droplet surface followed by the ejection of the dopant on a pico to femtosecond time scale\,\cite{thaler_femtosecond_2018, thaler_long-lived_2020}.